Vietnam.vn - Nền tảng quảng bá Việt Nam

 The late revival of Hydrox

-It was thought to have been completely forgotten, but in 2015, an American food company called Leaf Brands unexpectedly revived Hydrox and claimed that this was the "stolen original".
+It was thought to have been completely forgotten, but in 2015, an American food company called Leaf Brands suddenly revived Hydrox and claimed that this was the "stolen original".
 They accused Oreo of not only copying the formula, but also using poor quality ingredients (corn syrup instead of real cane sugar like Hydrox).

 However, the market reaction was clear when no one cared.
 Oreo had become an icon of childhood and pop culture.
-Whether Hydrox was truly the original or not, consumers still chose the brand that was already so familiar.
+Whether Hydrox was the original or not, consumers still chose the brand that was already so familiar.

-In 2016, Leaf Brands even issued a statement asserting that Hydrox was still retaining jobs in the US through its manufacturing operations, while Mondelez International laid off workers to move some production to a plant in Mexico.
+In 2016, Leaf Brands even issued a statement asserting that Hydrox was still retaining jobs in the US through its manufacturing operations, while Mondelez International laid off workers to move some production to its plant in Mexico.

 Source: https://dantri.com.vn/kinh-doanh/tu-vi-the-an-theo-den-ong-vua-banh-quy-cuoc-chien-ngot-ngao-cua-oreo-20250527144320666.htm